 With over 2000 items on display, the Cathedral Museum provides an expansive insight into the history, culture, and traditions of Malta.
 From beautiful paintings by famous local artists to fascinating archives and a silver vault, there are numerous ways for visitors to get to know Malta here.

 Location: Bernardo de Opuo Street, Victoria Citadel

-Malta has a rich and varied history, and the Folklore Museum paints a great picture of times-gone-by, including representations of rural and domestic living, and traditional clothing, tools, and implements that have been a huge part of Maltese life over the past few centuries.
+Malta has a rich and varied history, and the Folklore Museum paints a great picture of times gone by, including representations of rural and domestic living, and traditional clothing, tools, and implements that have been a huge part of Maltese life over the last few centuries.

 Location: Victoria Citadel

 Showcasing the historic timeline of Gozo, the Museum of Archaeology is a series of well-laid-out rooms that depict the cultural history of the islands, from prehistoric eras right up until the present day.
 This is the place to go for a comprehensive lesson in how Gozo got to where it is today.